The camping ground is in the desert near the border between the State of Nevada and California.

 Hot springs water was found in the only one well, which is located next to the pool.

-This area is called Great Basin; no rivers flow to the ocean.
+This area is called the Great Basin; no rivers flow to the ocean.

-Such geological structure tends to accompany with the artesian groundwater, which makes a flowing well.
+Such geological structure tends to accompany by the artesian groundwater, which makes a flowing well.